Flag of Texas

-The flag of Texas is the official flag of the U.S. state of Texas.
-It is well known for its prominent single white star which gives the flag its commonly-used name: "Lone Star Flag".
-This lone star, in turn, gives rise to the state's nickname: "The Lone Star State".
-The flag, flown at homes and businesses statewide, is highly popular among Texans and is treated with a great degree of reverence and esteem within Texas.
+The flag of Texas, also known as the Lone Star Flag, is the official flag of the U.S. state of Texas.
+The flag—often flown at homes and businesses statewide—is highly popular among Texans and is treated with a great degree of reverence and esteem within Texas.
 Along with the flag of Hawaii, it is one of two state flags to have previously served as a national flag of an independent country.

 In 2001, the North American Vexillological Association surveyed its members on the designs of the 72 U.S. state, territorial, and Canadian provincial flags and ranked the Texas flag second, behind New Mexico.

 Flag design

 The state flag is officially described by law as:

 History and adoption

 Legislation authorizing the flag was introduced in the Congress of the Republic of Texas on December 28, 1838, by Senator William H. Wharton.
 The flag was adopted on January 25, 1839, as the national flag of the Republic of Texas.
 "Accompanying the original Act ... is a drawing by Peter Krag of the national flag and seal ... although in the original President Lamar's approval and signature are at the top and upside down[.]"
 When Texas became the 28th U.S. state on December 29, 1845, the national flag became the state flag.
-From 1879 until 1933 there was no official state flag, although the Lone Star Flag remained the de facto state flag; in adopting the Revised Civil Statutes of 1879, the Legislature repealed all statutes not expressly continued in force; since the statutes pertaining to the flag were not among those renewed, Texas was formally flagless until the passage of the 1933 flag law.
+From 1879 until 1933, there was no official state flag, although the Lone Star Flag remained the de facto state flag; in adopting the Revised Civil Statutes of 1879, the Legislature repealed all statutes not expressly continued in force; since the statutes pertaining to the flag were not among those renewed, Texas was formally flagless until the passage of the 1933 flag law.

 The actual designer of the flag is unknown.
-Some claim that Dr. Charles B. Stewart of Montgomery, Texas, is either the designer of the flag or drew the image used by the Third Congress when enacting the legislation adopting the flag.
+Some claim that Charles B. Stewart of Montgomery, Texas, is either the designer of the flag or drew the image used by the Third Congress when enacting the legislation adopting the flag.
 However, Stewart's drawing "looks suspiciously like a tracing of the Peter Krag art, including the upside down signature of President Lamar".